-Given that the PowerTap PowerCal is performing what I would expect is a complicated calculation to derive a power reading based solely on your heart rate, I was very surprised by the lack of setup.
-You merely connect the strap and PowerTap PowerCal, the unit switches on and broadcasts it’s ID signal.
+Given that the PowerTap PowerCal is performing what I would expect is a complicated calculation to derive a power reading based solely on your heart rate, I was shocked by the lack of setup.
+You merely connect the strap and PowerTap PowerCal, the unit switches on and broadcasts its ID signal.
 After a few moments, the device appears when you search for it on Zwift.
 You select the PowerTap PowerCal in both the power meter and the heart rate boxes, and off you go

-To put it another way, I was very surprised to find there is no calibration function; there is nothing more than strapping the unit on.
+To put it another way, I was amazed to find there is no calibration function; there is nothing more than strapping the unit on.
 The reason being that PowerTap state that there is no benefit to the user in calibrating an indirect method of power calculation such as this – I must confess, I would have still liked to have given it a go, though!

 With the heart rate accuracy confirmed, it comes to looking a little bit more about how the Powertap Powercal works.

 Sometimes the PowerCal would seem a little… slow-witted.
 What I mean is that you’ll attach it, you can connect it, but there is a good 30secs at least before the device properly wakes up and gives you a heart rate and power reading.
 You’ll initially see this on the pairing screen.
-The Powertap Powercal is detected, but it appears that you are not getting an output in spite of my frantic pedalling
+The Powertap Powercal is detected, but it appears that I was not getting an output in spite of my frantic pedalling

-When you load into the Zwift, again pedalling doesn’t seem to have a big effect initially on your rider, but then you start to move, almost as if the unit takes about 30 secs to warm up.
+When you load into the Zwift, again pedalling doesn’t seem to have a significant effect initially on your rider, but then you start to move, almost as if the unit takes about 30 secs to warm up.
 By comparison, other HRM units “just work” when you connect them

 I even considered if this delay may actually be intentional, as unlike a normal power meter, when you stop pedalling, your PowerCal derived wattage won’t stop!
 Well not without a cardiac arrest!!
 This is highlighted below.
 Here I have restarted Jon’s workout, but my rider set off immediately, as I had already been using the Powertap Powercal for about five mins.
-Note the lack of cadence as I’m not actually pedalling, but still going forwards at a happy 34kph.
+Note the lack of cadence as I’m not actually pedalling, but still going forwards at a comfortable 34kph.

 However this “warm up” appears to be too intermittent to make me think it is intentional.
 This lag is something you need to keep in mind, though, if you are rushing to get into a Zwift group ride about to set off, as you might find yourself stuck at the start line, pedalling and going nowhere for 30secs!